 Consider someone who held not merely that pleasure was something good but (as a definition would have it) that pleasure was goodness—that they were one and the same property.
 According to that person, in claiming that something is pleasant one is claiming that it is good, and vice versa.
 In that case, though, it would not make sense for people to acknowledge that something is pleasant and then wonder, nonetheless, whether it was good.
 That would be like acknowledging that something is a triangle and then wondering, nonetheless, whether it has three sides.
 Yet, Moore maintained, the two cases are not alike.
 A person who wonders whether a triangle has three sides shows he does not understand what it is to be a triangle.
 His competence with the terms in question is revealed to be inadequate.
 In contrast, Moore observed, for any natural property whatsoever it was always an open question whether things that had that natural property were good.
 A person who raised that question did not thereby reveal himself not to be competent with the terms in question.
 What this shows, Moore argued, was that moral terms did not refer to natural properties and so a proper account of moral claims would have to recognize that they purport to report non-natural facts.

-The problem becomes clear if one thinks of, for instance, the discovery that water is H2O.
+The problem becomes clear if one thinks of, for instance, the claim that water is H2O.
 That water is H2O cannot be discovered simply by appreciating the meanings of the terms involved, so if a person were to wonder of some water whether it is really H2O he would not thereby be revealing some incompetence with the terms in question.
-His question would be, in the relevant way, an Open Question, even though, in fact, water is H2O.
-Similarly, some moral realists argue that value might, in fact, be properly identified with, say, what satisfies desires we desire to have (to take one proposal Moore considered) even if a person might intelligibly wonder whether something that satisfied a desire she desired to have was actually good.
+His question would be, in the relevant way, an Open Question, even if, in fact, water is H2O.
+Similarly, some moral realists argue that value might, in fact, be properly identified with, say, what satisfies desires we desire to have (to take one proposal Moore considered) even though this cannot be discovered simply by appreciating the meanings of the terms involved.
+As a result, a person might intelligibly wonder whether something that satisfied a desire she desired to have was actually good.
 The question might be, in the relevant way, an Open Question, even if, in fact, value is whatever satisfies a desire we desire to have.
-Of course the point here is not that one or another such proposal is true, but that the Openness of the Open Question is not good grounds for supposing such proposals could not be true.
+Of course the point here is not that one or another such proposal is true, but that the openness of the Open Question is not good grounds for supposing such proposals could not be true.